Stray Kids: Endorsements

 In February 2018, before Stray Kids' official debut, the nine members were announced as new models for the spring collection of Jambangee Jeans.
 In June, the members were selected as exclusive models for Ivy Club for the 2018 fall semester.
-The next month, Stray Kids partnered with Minute Maid Sparkling and five days later were chosen as promotional models for CGV's Youth Brand Festival.
+The next month, Stray Kids partnered with Minute Maid Sparkling, and five days later were chosen as promotional models for CGV's Youth Brand Festival.

 In June 2019, Stray Kids was chosen as the newest ambassador of the Talk Talk Korea Contest, and on June 18, the Korean Culture and Information Service under the Ministry of Culture, Sports and Tourism appointed the band members as honorary ambassadors.

 In September 2019, Stray Kids began endorsing Lotte Duty Free and took part in the company's campaign "Let's Do Something Fun".
 On October 16, Stray Kids became models for the Korean sportswear brand Pro-Specs.

 In November 2020, Stray Kids was chosen to become Shopee Indonesia's brand ambassador for two promotional sales.

 On February 1, 2021, Stray Kids was chosen to become new models for Clio Cosmetics.
 In June 2021, the group was chosen to endorse the Japanese clothing brand Wego and as ambassadors for the Korea Pavilion of Expo 2020 in Dubai, UAE.
 In September, the group was chosen to become new models for the cosmetic brand Nacific, and the group's sub-unit Danceracha (Lee Know, Hyunjin, and Felix) appeared in campaigns for the Italian brand Etro's unisex sneaker Earthbeat.

-In 2022, Stray Kids became the muse for the clothing brand Mahagrid's 2022 Summer T-shirt Campaign, and ambassadors for the Philippine clothing brand Bench.
+In 2022, Stray Kids became the muse for the clothing brand Mahagrid's 2022 Summer T-shirt Campaign and ambassadors for the Philippine clothing brand Bench.
 The brand held a fan meeting on January 20, 2023, at SM Mall of Asia Arena.
 The group, together with Super Junior, again served as models for Lotte Duty Free in September 2022.
-A month later, three short dramas was released as part of "LDF Original Series" new campaign featuring Stray Kids members.
+A month later, three short dramas were released as part of the "LDF Original Series" new campaign featuring Stray Kids members.

-In 2023, Stray Kids were selected as models for mobile-phone accessories brand SLBS, and launched the "Star to Galaxy" campaign to work with the group's character SKZoo for a special Samsung Z Flip model, as well as Indonesian milk product Ultra Milk's brand ambassador.
+In 2023, Stray Kids were selected as models for mobile-phone accessories brand SLBS and launched the "Star to Galaxy" campaign to work with the group's SKZoo characters for a special Samsung Z Flip model, as well as Indonesian milk product Ultra Milk's brand ambassador.

-In 2024, Bioré UV chose Stray Kids for the 2025 spring campaign "Sunlight Is Your Spotlight".
-In 2025, the group became a global ambassador for cookie stick brand Pepero, while SKZoo collaborated with Tamagotchi, and A Bathing Ape's Baby Milo, and Disney animated film Zootopia 2.
+In 2024, Bioré UV chose Stray Kids for its global campaign, "Sunlight Is Your Spotlight".
+The group's song "Endless Sun" featured on the campaign in 2026.
+In 2025, the group became a global ambassador for cookie stick brand Pepero.
+Additionally, they had SKZoo character collaborations with Tamagotchi, A Bathing Ape's Baby Milo, the Disney animated film Zootopia 2, and Roblox for a virtual concert.

+In 2026, Stray Kids collaborated with the Korea Tourism Organization as part of its new inbound tourism campaign "BIAS (Be In Artists' Scenes)", to promote famous landmarks and experiential products in South Korea.